xuanwang91/2025-ICDM-RAiM/index.md

 At least one author must register for the full conference and present the paper in person.
 Authors who need a U.S. visa should begin the application process early.
 ICDM does not provide online streaming due to venue constraints.

 ## Program Agenda
+Below is the schedule for our workshop.
+We look forward to seeing everyone at the workshop in DC!

 <table style="table-layout: fixed; width: 100%; border: 1px solid black; border-collapse: collapse; margin-bottom: 32px;">
   <thead>